zazuko/expressive-rdf-mapper/README.md

 ## Installation instructions

 Expressive RDF Mapper is using Java, a Java runtime environment (JRE) is required to run the mapper in Eclipse or Visual Studio Code.
-We recommend [AdoptOpenJdk](https://adoptopenjdk.net/) for those who do not have a JRE installed yet.
-If you have a recent Oracle JDK or JRE installed, you should be good to go.
+We recommend [Adoptium](https://adoptium.net/) for those who do not have a JRE installed yet.

 We've tested the plugin with:

-* OpenJDK 8 (LTS)
-* OpenJDK 11 (LTS)
+* OpenJDK 11
-* OpenJDK 14 (Latest)
+* OpenJDK 17
-* Java SE Development Kit 8

 ### Using Eclipse

-1) Download and install Eclipse: https://www.eclipse.org/downloads/packages/
+1) Download and install Eclipse "Eclipse IDE 2022-03" (or newer): https://www.eclipse.org/downloads/packages/
    * Recommended package: *Eclipse IDE for Java Developers*
-   * Hint: You need a [Java runtime environment (JRE)](https://wiki.eclipse.org/Eclipse/Installation#Install_a_JVM) to use Eclipse (Java SE 8 or greater).
+   * Hint: The Eclipse Installer now also includes a JRE.
+A Java 11 or newer JRE/JDK is required.

 2) Start Eclipse and install the extension:
    * Help > Install New Software